Dane Cameron: Early career

 After karting, Cameron began his auto racing career in 2005 in the Jim Russell Racing School and Formula Russell where he won the championship.
 In 2006 he competed in the U.S. F2000 National Championship and finished runner-up to J. R. Hildebrand.
 That fall Cameron won a Team USA Scholarship to participate in the Formula Palmer Audi Autumn Trophy in Europe, which he won.

-In 2007 Cameron competed in the Star Mazda Championship and won the title over James Davison on the back of three race wins and only one finish outside the top-ten.
+In 2007, Cameron competed in the Star Mazda Championship and won the title over James Davison on the back of three race wins and only one finish outside the top-ten.
 With his championship he won a scholarship to race in the Atlantic Championship in 2008.
 Cameron finished seventh in points with a best performance of finishing second from the pole in the first race at Road America.

 Sportscar career

+Rolex Sports Car Series

-Cameron turned to sports car racing in 2009 where he drove a Mazda RX-8 in the Rolex Sports Car Series for Racers Edge Motorsports.
+Cameron turned to sports car racing in 2009 where he drove a Mazda RX-8 in the 2009 Rolex Sports Car Series for Racers Edge Motorsports.
 He finished 17th in GT class drivers' points with a best finish of third at Watkins Glen International.
 Cameron had ten different co-drivers in the Racers Edge #30 car throughout the season.
 In 2010 Cameron made only two Rolex Sports Car Series starts but both were in the top-flight Daytona Prototype class.
 He drove in the 24 Hours of Daytona for Beyer Racing and the New Jersey Motorsports Park race for Starworks Motorsport.
 He also made one American Le Mans Series start (the 12 Hours of Sebring) in the LMPC class with Genoa Racing and his team won their class.